 How can we help you invest better?

-FINRA rules define a “pattern day trader” as any customer who executes four or more “day trades” within five business days, provided that the number of day trades represents more than six per cent of the customer’s total trades in the account for that same five business day period.
+'Pattern Day Trading' (PDT) rule states that the customer should not execute four or more "day trades" within a rolling 5-business days period.
+FINRA rules define a “pattern day trader” as any customer who executes four or more 'day trades' within a rolling five business days period, provided that the number of day trades represents more than six per cent of the customer’s total trades in the account for that same five business day period.

 Example:You make your first day trade on Monday.
 Your "counter" is 1.
 You make your second and third day trades on Thursday.
 Your "counter" becomes 3.
 Since the fourth day trade is blocked by default, you won't be able to make another day trade on Friday.

 Pattern Day Trader (PDT) is a FINRA requirement and hence, all brokers registered with FINRA need to abide by this.
 The rules also require the firm to designate you as a pattern day trader if it knows orhas a reasonable basis to believethat you will engage in pattern day trading.
 For example, if the firm provided day-trading training to you before opening your account, it could designate you as a pattern day trader.View more

 A good faith violation occurs when you buy a security and sell it before paying for the initial purchase in full with settled funds.
 Only cash or the sales proceeds of fully paid for securities qualify as "settled funds".View more